 Will you try these kindergarten math journal prompts?
 Your kids will be so proud of their work and you will too!

-Guest post by My Town Tutors, a website that connects parents with teachers who tutor.
+These math journal labels for kindergarten were provided by My Town Tutors, a website that connects parents with teachers who tutor.
 They are always looking for qualified teachers from all 50 states who tutor to join our national directory of teachers who tutor.
 It is FREE for parents to search for a teacher in their area.